holdenlee/notebook/posts/tcs/machine_learning/reinforcement_learning/rl_refs.md

 * [KN09] Near-Bayesian Exploration in Polynomial Time [paper](http://www.zicokolter.com/wp-content/uploads/2015/10/kolter-icml09a-full.pdf)
 * (\*) [KAL16] Contextual-MDP, which is contextual bandits + RL.
 	* Regret wrt policy class.
-	* Poly in parameters, log in number of policies, independent of size of observation space. <!--what does no dependence on numspace can represent exact-best solution, state transition dynamics are deterministic.-->
+	* Poly in parameters, log in number of policies, independent of size of observation space. $\poly(M, K, H, \ep, \ln N, \ln \prc\de)$ <!--what does no dependence on numspace can represent exact-best solution, state transition dynamics are deterministic.-->
 	* Unlike POMDP, optimal policy is memoryless.
+(Definition is just this.
+For simplicity, consider layered POMDP's.)
+		* Ex.
+Disjoint contexts.
+Don't know which observations correspond to which contexts!
+(Q: for HMM with "too many" observations what can we do?)
 	* Warning: inefficient b/c requires enumeration of policy class. (? does this contradict the poly/log time above)
+	* Assumptions
+		* $Q$ is realizable within the function class.
+(WHY doesn't this work in the agnostic case?)
+		* Deterministic transitions
+	* Algorithm (cMDP-learn)
+		* DFS-learn
+			* TD-elim: eliminate functions that do not approximate $Q^*$ well (that do significantly worse than the best approximator so far)
+			* Consensus: Compute MC estimates for the observable in the current state (run a lot of episodes, using the same actions up to the current point; because the system is deterministic the state is the same).
+If they are all close in value, return true, else return false.
+		* Explore-on-demand
+			* Select a surviving policy, estimate $V$ at root; if highly suboptimal value, invoke DFS-learn on paths visited by $\pi_f$.
+	* Idea: if a surviving policy $\pi_f$ visits only states for which TD-Elim has been invoked, it must have near-optimal reward.
+	* Undesirables
+		* Deterministic transition
+		* Enumerate class of regression functions
+		* Realizability assumptions
 * [DPWR15] Bayesian Nonparametric Methods for Partially-Observable Reinforcement Learning [paper](http://dspace.mit.edu/handle/1721.1/97034)
 	* Bayes!

-## Factored MDPs, MDPs with exponential state space
+## Factored MDPs, MDPs with exponential/continuous state space

 * [HSMM15] Off-policy Model-based Learning under Unknown Factored Dynamics.pdf
 	* Under 3 assumptions, using a greedy approach to finding parents, estimate the transition function (parameters to Bayes net) (compre with prob models literature?)